Get

 How do you confirm your cat is allergic to litter specifically?
 Narrowing down the culprit is tricky, especially with an outdoor cat that constantly comes into contact with many potential allergens.

 If you suspect your cat may have an allergy, bring notes on times of the year your cat seems most affected, when the allergy started, any new foods, toys or bedding in their environment, the brands of foods and treats you are feeding your cat and any recent changes to these, and the names and doses any medications they are receiving, With regards to litter, you can bring a sample of the litter with you, the name of the litter, and the list of the ingredients.
-Upon arrival, your vet will then take a detailed medical history, complete a physical exam, and examine the litter to see if a common allergen is listed.
+Upon arrival, the vet will then take a detailed medical history, complete a physical exam, and examine the litter to see if a common allergen is listed.

 Testing usually involves a skin test or blood test; both have pros and cons, and sometimes vets will perform both to gain the best understanding of your cat’s allergies.